AdmiringWorm/docs/input/en-us/create/create-packages.md

     </dependencies>
 ```

 Logically, the version is based on the lowest compatible version.
-But if you don't know and used a lot of sorcery in your package, depend on the version of `Chocolatey` that you succesfully tested your package on.
+But if you don't know and used a lot of sorcery in your package, depend on the version of `Chocolatey` that you successfully tested your package on.

 **See also:** [NuGet Version Reference](http://docs.nuget.org/docs/reference/versioning)